 Residing at an aged care establishment while being provided with respite care.

-for two years after the date of death.
+For 2 years after the date of death.

 If someone still lives in the property, it is exempt from land tax if the occupant: